Aromatherapy – Probably Useless, Perhaps Even Dangerous

-Furthermore, patients who turn to aromatherapy and other alternative treatments show a decrease in or even discontinuation of their conventional science-based therapy.
+Furthermore, patients who turn to aromatherapy and other alternative treatments show a decrease in or even discontinuation of their conventional, science-based medication.
 In potentially curable cancers, refusing chemotherapy in favor of alternative medicine has been shown to double the risk of death8.

-As of right now, science-based evidence shows that aromatherapy and essential oils, in general, have no conceivable benefit bar placebo.
-Indeed, many medicines today were isolated and purified from plant sources, but these compounds have been thoroughly researched to ensure their benefits outweigh their adverse effects.
-Just because it’s made by a plant, doesn’t mean it won’t kill you.
+As of right now, peer-reviewed evidence shows that aromatherapy and essential oils have no conceivable benefit bar placebo.
+Indeed, many real medicines today are isolated and purified from plant sources, but these compounds have been thoroughly researched to ensure their benefits outweigh their adverse effects.

 - Sadgrove, N., & Jones, G. (2015).
 A contemporary introduction to essential oils: chemistry, bioactivity and prospects for Australian agriculture.
 Agriculture, 5(1), 48-102.